-Some of Dr. Sampson’s articles pertaining to service design and innovation – essential reading for followers of the field…
+The following are some of Dr. Sampson’s research articles pertaining to service design and innovation.

 Downloading files requires a download username (instructor) and password (guest).